Combinatorial metaplexes and centrality indices for identifying higher-order interactions: Introduction

-A simplicial complex of dimension $1$ (i.e., the $1$-skeleton of $\Delta$) is a graph, and various centrality indices for pairwise networks have been introduced in the literature \cite{upadhyay2017network, upadhyay2019network, opsahla2010node, scardoni2012centralities}.
-The most basic centrality, degree centrality, counts the number of incident edges (that is, edges containing a vertex) to a vertex.
+A simplicial complex of dimension $1$ (or the $1$-skeleton of a simplicial complex $\Delta$) is a graph, and various centrality indices for pairwise networks have been introduced in the literature \cite{upadhyay2017network, upadhyay2019network, opsahla2010node, scardoni2012centralities}.
+The most basic centrality, degree centrality, counts the number of incident edges to a vertex (that is, edges containing that vertex).
 In an edge-weighted graph, the strength of a vertex is defined as the aggregate weight of its incident edges.
-In classical graph-theoretic formulations, centrality measures have primarily focused on the edge-based adjacency structure.
+In classical graph-theoretic formulations, centrality measures have primarily focused on the weighted edge-based adjacency structure.
 The incorporation of vertex weights into centrality definitions has been explored in \cite{abbasi2013hybrid, singh2020node, akanmu2014weighted, kapoor2013weighted}.
-Our work extends these constructions by defining centrality measures for fully weighted graphs (with both vertex and edge weights), thereby providing a coherent treatment of intrinsic and adjacency-based properties.
+Our work extends these constructions by defining centrality measures for fully weighted graphs, in which both vertices and edges are assigned weights, thereby providing a framework that couples intrinsic vertex properties with adjacency-based network structure.

-Several notions of adjacency between simplices have been proposed in the literature.
-Centrality in higher-order networks provides a quantitative framework for identifying the most influential simplices (or vertices).
+Centrality measures in higher-order networks quantify the importance of simplices within the interaction structure.
 Extending graph-based centralities to simplicial complexes requires an appropriate notion of adjacency between simplices.
 The adjacency between two distinct $k$-simplices has been defined in terms of upper adjacency (when there exists a $(k+1)$-simplex containing both) and lower adjacency (when there exists a $(k-1)$-simplex contained in both) \cite{goldberg2002}.
 A generalised notion of adjacency, in which two distinct $k$-simplices are lower adjacent but not upper adjacent, was introduced in \cite{estrada2018}.
-The adjacency between arbitrary simplices were defined in \cite{serrano2020, serrano2020simplicial}.
+The adjacency between arbitrary simplices was defined in \cite{serrano2020, serrano2020simplicial}.